dae-cpp/dae-cpp/README.md

 \right.
 ```

-Here is a simplified procedure of defining and solving the DAE system using `dae-cpp`.
+Below is a simplified procedure of defining and solving the DAE system using `dae-cpp`.

 ### Step 0.
 Include dae-cpp header into the project